JSON Schema: A Complete Guide for Developers

 additionalProperties

 Controls whether an object can contain fields not listed in properties.
-Set to false to enforce strict validation — any extra field causes a validation error.
+Set to false to enforce strict validation, so any extra field causes a validation error.
 Useful for APIs where unexpected fields should be rejected.

 items (for arrays)